 The meal prep containers and dressing containers shown above can be found in my Amazon Shop.

 Where’s the Protein?

 I didn’t include a “dedicated protein” ingredient in this salad, but that doesn’t mean the meal is void of protein.
 The vegetables, nuts, and pasta all contain protein, even if in smaller amounts (see 5 Easy Sources of Plant Based Protein).
 The whole wheat spaghetti alone provides 7 grams of protein per serving.
-But, if you want to go heavier on the protein you can add some shelled edamame or rotisserie or grilled chicken.
+But, if you want to go heavier on the protein you can add something like shelled edamame, Honey Sriracha Tofu, or rotisserie or grilled chicken.

 How to Store Cold Peanut Noodle Salad

 I suggest keeping the dressing separate from the salad and adding it just before serving, not because the vegetables will get soft, but because the pasta will likely absorb the dressing and it might get dry.
 I always suggest keeping your meal preps no longer than 4-5 days because textures and flavors tend to go down hill quickly after that.
 The ingredients in this recipe are all very sturdy and refrigerate extremely well.
 If anything, you might have a little color bleed from the purple cabbage onto the pasta, but that will not affect the flavor.